Top 50 AI Funded Startups June 2026 | Complete Rankings

 $226M total • $1.2B valuation • Series D

-AI video with synthetic avatars for enterprise training and marketing
+AI video with synthetic avatars for enterprise training and marketing.
+Dominant in L&D and internal communications video production.

 Character.AI